 How to Deal with Dogs Whining, Crying, or Barking in Their Crate

-To avoid having a dog whining in crate situation, the most important step is to teach the pup from day one that whining and crying will not get them let out of the crate.
+To avoid this type of behavior in the long term, the most important step is to teach the pup from day one that whining and crying will not get them out of the crate.
 If you have taught this from the beginning, then you’ll find that adult dogs will know that he or she will not be rewarded for whining.
 Your pup may push the boundaries from time to time, as a means of testing you, but it is important as ever to remain patient with your pet.
 Be sure to always avoid scaring the dog, such as banging on the crate or yelling at him, as this will reverse any training and trust you have gained so far.

 If your dog continues to whine or cry even after a few minutes, use whatever phrase or gesture that your dog associates with going outside to use the bathroom.
 If your dog reacts positively, it is more than likely that this is the cause for the whining.
 At a certain point in training, you will ideally be able to understand what your pup is trying to signal to you; however, you may need to test it out with this phrase in the beginning to see how he or she reacts.